-The eight Seminar participants will take part in instructional sessions once a week for seven consecutive weeks, beginning in April 2019.
-These sessions will take place on Tuesday evenings.
+The eight Seminar participants take part in instructional sessions once a week for seven consecutive weeks.
+These sessions typically take place on Tuesday evenings.
 Nearly all of the sessions will be held in a courtroom (or courtrooms) at the United States Courthouse at 844 North King Street in Wilmington.
 Sessions will begin at 5:00 p.m. and will end no later than 8:00 p.m.
 These seven Seminar sessions will cover topics including Courtroom Presentation and Demeanor, Opening Statements, Direct Examination, Cross Examination and Closing Statements.

 Five of these seven evening Seminar sessions will be “speaker-driven” sessions.
 These will consist of a presentation on the topic of the evening from one of the Judges or the invited speakers.
 These presentations will also typically include a “how to” component, in which the speaker will demonstrate an example or examples of how to effectively advocate in the courtroom regarding the given topic of the evening.
 Lastly, most of these speaker-driven sessions will include a discussion on the topic of the evening by a panel, which will be composed of the featured speaker, the Judges present and each of our Program Mentors who are in attendance.
 Each of the speaker-driven sessions will include at least two hours of legal instruction.